Byte Size15min

 talks.roomOccupancytalks.noOccupancyInfo

-I'll show the audience how I have been testing this at CERN using the Model Context Protocol (MCP) - an emerging open standard for AI-tool integration.
+I'll show how to build this using the Model Context Protocol (MCP), an open standard for AI-tool integration, now under the Linux Foundation and adopted by OpenAI, Google, and Microsoft.

 What the audience will see:

-I'll show the audience how I have been testing this at CERN using the Model Context Protocol (MCP) - an emerging open standard for AI-tool integration.
+I'll show how to build this using the Model Context Protocol (MCP), an open standard for AI-tool integration, now under the Linux Foundation and adopted by OpenAI, Google, and Microsoft.

 What the audience will see: